Peter Parker walking around New York City.

 When Spiderman is suddenly needed, all that is left is Peter's pair of black high top chucks.

 During their first interaction since the big break-up, Peter shows up to the “date” wearing black high-tops.
 Things seem to be going okay at first, until a power outage in the city calls for some attention from Spider-Man.
-Having no time for changing rooms, he rips off his clothes Superman style, and dashes off, leaving behind a pair of empty chucks.
+Having no time for changing rooms, he rips off his clothes Superman style, and dashes off, leaving behind his pair of empty chucks.

 Peter is searching in his room for information about his father's research project.